1. Home: Explore careers

 Day-to-day tasks

-• check controls and equipment before a journey
+• check controls and equipment before and after journeys

-• drive the train between stations or freight depots
+• drive trains between stations or freight depots, following a schedule

-• follow track signalling, safety and speed instructions
+• follow track signalling, speed and safety instructions along routes

 • make passenger announcements